 Knowledge Organisers – Knowledge organisers offer learners a snapshot of the topic they are learning.
-On each topic knowledge organiser there is the key questions, twelve keywords, the key scientist and appropriate diagrams.
+On each topic knowledge organiser there is the key questions, twelve keywords, the focus working scientifically strands and appropriate diagrams.
 This tool can be found in at the start of the topic in students’ curriculum books and is displayed on each class’ knowledge map.
 Knowledge Organisers are also uploaded onto the school website, taken home by children and referred to throughout topic lessons.

 Enrichment Activities – Manor Leas Junior Academy are passionate about providing children with a high-quality education, to equip students with the knowledge and skills they require to deal with a rapidly changing world.
 The Science curriculum has been enriched by an annual school Science Fair (which opens its doors to the community), science competitions (to promote science learning outside of school), trips (to support scientific understanding beyond the classroom) as well as inviting a range of inspirational visitors into our school.

 Each year, families, members of the local community and scientists from the University of Lincoln are welcomed to Manor Leas Junior Academy for the our showstopping Science Fair.
 Every year, every student spends four weeks delving into the depths of the science curriculum, before all twelve classes challenge themselves to create group projects that demonstrated their scientific understanding.
 Each of the twelve classes nominated one group that displayed excellence in the field of science, technology, engineering or mathematics.
 The twelve winning groups exhibited their projects in the main hall to be judged by the head of the STEM department of the University of Lincoln and scientists from the University Technical College.
 All visitors had the opportunity to see the rest of the science projects across the school as they were being presented in each classroom.
 Manor Leas Junior Academy celebrated the scientific achievements of the entire school, with the individuals from the victorious group each receiving a science kit and an engraved trophy to display in their classroom.